alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 ```
 4293910528
 ```
-We can also verify the quantized layers by printing the ```model_q```.
-The tensor format is Linear4bit, and memory footprint has significantly reduced.
+We also verify the quantized layers by printing the ```model_q```.
+The tensor format is Linear4bit, and the memory footprint has significantly reduced.
 ```python
 print(model_q)
 ```